you3o3/ENGG1340-COMP2113-Group181/README.md

 ## How do the coding elements get involved?

 1. Generation of random game sets or events
+   - `randomNumber()` in `usefulF.cpp` using `rand()` and `srand(time(NULL))` to generate a random number between 2 integers
-   - using rand() and set the seed to be TIME, 'random' monsters with random stats will be spawned
+   - `randomNumber()` is heavily used in `monsterCreation()` in `creature.cpp` to spawn 'random' monsters with random stats
-   - critical attacks determined by rand(), checking whether the result falls between a specific zone
+   - critical attacks, and successful evasion determined by using `randomNumber()`, checking whether the result falls between a specific zone
 2. Data structures for storing game status
-   - A class storing all status of the character
+   - A struct storing all status of the character
-   - A class storing all obtainable loots and weapons
+   - A struct storing all status of the monsters
 3. Dynamic memory management
-   - Using dynamic memory management to load regions and monster stats.
+   - Using dynamic memory management to store monster status (See `Battle()` in `main_UnixLike.cpp`)
-   - avoid high usage of memory
+   - Monster status would be immediately deleted after battle finish avoid high usage of memory
 4. File input/output
-   - reading and saving player stats using fopen() and fprintf() and fclose(), saving the file in .dat format
+   - reading and saving player stats using ifstream and ofstream, saving the file in .sav format
 5. Program codes in multiple files
    - separating codes of different parts and combining them using “Makefile”
    - custom header files linking all parts